-Despite the growth of business districts such as North Sydney, Parramatta, Olympic Park and the growth corridor to the north-west, the local area has maintained its pre-eminent role thanks to its large economic base including a dense network of globally competitive industries, well-developed infrastructure, good governance, and outstanding amenities and living environment.
+Despite the growth of business districts such as North Sydney, Parramatta, Olympic Park and the growth corridor to the north-west, the City of Sydney has maintained its pre-eminent role thanks to its large economic base including a dense network of globally competitive industries, well-developed infrastructure, good governance, and outstanding amenities and living environment.

 Over the past 5 years our economy has proven its resilience by withstanding the global financial crisis.
 Nearly 2,000 business were added to the City since 2007.
 However, this does not mean the City’s economy is not faced with challenges that need to be addressed to maintain continued growth and Sydney’s global reputation for liveability.